LBC-LNBio/pyKVFinder/README.rst

     $ pyKVFinder <.pdb> --hydropathy

-:Default: ``None``
-:Constant: ``EisenbergWeiss``

 In addition, the user can define one of the native hydrophobicity scale.
 The native hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite and ZhaoLondon.

   .. code-block:: bash